ArctiqTeam/copilot-bootcamp/Labs/Lab 3.1 - Safe Landing/README.md

     2. Add Authorization Middleware: Create middleware to check if the user has the required permissions.
     3. Apply Middleware to Routes: Use the middleware in the routes that require authentication and authorization.
     ```
 - For each step, Copilot will also suggest code snippets and explanations to help you implement the fix.
-You can use these suggestions to directly fix the vulnerability yourself or provide them as feedback to your colleague as a peer reviewer.
+You can use these suggestions to directly fix the vulnerability yourself or provide them as feedback to your colleague as a peer code reviewer.

 > [!NOTE]
 > The above practice works great if you are only working on a few files or reviewing a pull request from a peer.
 However, if you need to scan security vulnerabilities in an entire repository or across multiple repositories, you can use static application security testing (SAST) tools, such as GitHub Advanced Security (GHAS), to automate security scanning for your codebase.